 Expansions to the building followed in subsequent decades, particularly the wing that is now the Burroughs Room, as well as the Ministry and Education Wing (1991).
 In the 1980s and early 1990s, membership swelled under the leadership of diligent clergy and an energetic lay leadership.
 The parish was rocked by a devastating fire in 2007 from which it valiantly fought to recover within subsequent years.
 The rebuild yielded a “practically new building” of magnificent proportions and usefulness.

 Signature ministries of Saint Martin’s over the years have included the Chancel Choir and its related musicianship, strong Christian Formation programs and vibrant outreach.
 A major gift to the music ministry was added in 2001 with the acquisition and restoration of the Saint Martin’s-Miles Park Organ, a Holtkamp instrument given to the parish by The Presbytery of the Western Reserve (Presbyterian Church USA).
 For decades we have been a “multi-staff” parish, supported by professional educators, administrators, ministry assistants and assisting clergy.

-Sixteen years into the new millennium, Saint Martin’s stands poised to pursue a new phase of congregational development, innovations in stewardship, a deepening of parish life and a widening of its outreach to the world.
+A decade and a half into the new millennium, Saint Martin’s stands poised to pursue a new phase of congregational development, innovations in stewardship, a deepening of parish life and a widening of its outreach to the world.
 Thanks be to God for our heritage and for the promise of our future.